jacopobacci/plantslife/README.md

 ### Features:

-- Save the plant and its details into database (thanks to Sqlite3)
+- Save the plant and its details into database (thanks to MongoDB)
 - Search and select the image online (thanks to Pixabay API)
 - Upload your own image (thanks to Cloudinary)
 - Search through your plants (thanks to Express)